Campus Improvement Plan

 Title I:

 Strategy 2: Teachers will meet in extended planning sessions to engage in professional development and lesson planning using district resources and other resources such as Lead4Ward, Master Data Trackers, data talks, and oral reading analysis.
-They will discuss upcoming standards and instructional strategies and create a plan to help students show progress on their assessments by backwards planning.
+They will discuss the data-driven instructional practices as they plan for instruction.

 Staff Responsible for Monitoring: Specialists, teachers and administrators

-Strategy's Expected Result/Impact: Increase teacher's strategies to support the whole child and raise academic achievement.
+Strategy's Expected Result/Impact: Increase teacher's strategies to support the whole child and raise academic achievement Increase teacher capacity around resources and instructional strategies

 Staff Responsible for Monitoring: Specialists, counselor, administrators